 For each round of NHATS, two types of sampling weights have been produced: a tracker weight (on the Tracker file with the variable name w#trfinwgt0) and an analytic weight (on the Sample Person file with the variable name w#anfinwgt0).
-NHATS has also included replicate weights (w#trfinwgt1-w#trfinwgt56 on the tracker file and w#anfinwgt1- w#anfinwgt56 on the SP file).
+NHATS has also included replicate weights on the Tracker (w#trfinwgt1-w#trfinwgt56) and Sample Person (w#anfinwgt1- w#anfinwgt56)files.
 These survey weights account for differential probabilities of selection and adjust for potential bias related to unit nonresponse.
-Base weights that reflect only probabilities of selection at baseline (Round 1 or composited weight for Round 5) also are provided on the tracker file.
+Base weights that reflect only probabilities of selection at baseline (Round 1 or composite weight for Round 5) also are provided on the tracker file.